-IX.
+XI.
 Designation by the Chief Judge.

 The Chief Judge may designate another judge of the Third Judicial Circuit to carry out any of the duties contained in this Order.
 Appointment of such a judge will be by written order.

+XII.
+Effective Date.

-X. Effective Date.
-This administrative Order is effective immediately, and supersedes all previous administrative orders addressing certified process servers (specifically, Administrative Order No. 2013-008).
+This administrative Order is effective immediately and supersedes Administrative Order No. 2020-009 and all similar previous administrative orders addressing certified process servers.